Slow cooker rump roast is tender & shreds easily! Crockpot beef pot roast with vegetables like potatoes & carrots is a healthy & easy dinner!

 If you’ve been slow cooking your rump roast for less than 8 hours and it’s tough, return it to the slow cooker (on low heat) for another hour or two to allow it to tenderize.

 To prevent tough, dry meat, make sure there are at least 2 inches of liquid at the bottom of the slow cooker while it’s cooking.
 If it’s already been dried out, try to salvage it by adding more beef broth and letting it sit for about an hour on low.
-If it’s not salvageable, repurpose it for stew, soups, chili, or even dog treats!
+If it’s too leathery to be salvageable, repurpose it for stew, soups, chili, or even dog treats!

-In order to make your rump roast tender, you need to slow cook it over 8-10 hours on low heat.
+In order to make your rump roast tender, you need to slow cook it over 8-10 hours on low heat AND make sure there’s plenty of liquid for braising.
 Otherwise, it can become tough and dry.
-Slow cooking the rump roast allows for the connective tissue and fats to melt and soften, making it tender and easy to shred.
+Slow cooking the rump roast allows for the connective tissue and fats to melt and soften, making it tender and easy to shred, and adding beef broth ensures it stays nice and moist.

 My slow cooker pot roast recipe calls for rump roast, or bottom round roast, because of how inexpensive it is.
 The cuts of meat are best for pot roasts, such as: